jroivas/bizarre/README.md

 What's an programming language without conditionals?

-Boolean operato is also basic question `?`, which evaluates stack with operand.
+Boolean operator is basic question `?`, which evaluates stack with operand.
 Known operands:

  - No operator -> check queue for emptiness